 - Try sandalwood, geranium, thyme, lemon, lavender, chamomile, orange, rosemary, patchouli.
 Use singly or experiment mixing them.

-- Don’t use essential oils if you are pregnant or convalescing.
+- Don’t use essential oils if you are pregnant or convalescing without taking medical advice.